Lawyers honoured in New Year Honours list

 A Judge of the District Court from 1990, she sat on both the Family Court and the criminal jury trial jurisdictions and held the leadership role of Family Court Administrative Judge.
 She was appointed to the High Court bench in February 2003.

-John Burrows has been appointed a Companion of the New Zealand Order of Merit for services to the State.
+Emeritus Professor John Frederick Burrows ONZM, QC has been appointed a Companion of the New Zealand Order of Merit for services to the State.

 Professor Burrows is a law lecturer, author, former member of the Law Commission, and was co-chairman of the Panel which reviewed the New Zealand constitution in 2012 and 2013.